Two years after Dobbs, Americans tilt toward abortion rights – with limits

 “Before Dobbs, the [Supreme] Court ruled the abortion issue,” says Clarke Forsythe, senior counsel for Americans United for Life.
 “With Dobbs, public sentiment controls the abortion issue, and public sentiment is different state by state.”

-That sentiment is not only varies by state but is nuanced nationwide.
+That sentiment not only varies by state but is nuanced nationwide.

 In its most recent survey last month, independent pollster Gallup finds 35% of Americans say abortion should be legal under all circumstances while 12% say abortion should be illegal no matter what.
 But nearly half hold in-between views, with 16% saying abortion is OK in most circumstances, and 33% saying only in a few circumstances.